Culture Is Like an Iceberg

 - Worksheet #1: Features of Culture

-- Before beginning this lesson, remind students that
+Before beginning this lesson, remind learners that:

-- Provide students with a copy of an outline drawing of an iceberg with a clear line delineating the part of the iceberg that is above the water's surface and the larger part that is below the surface.
+- Provide learners with a copy of an outline drawing of an iceberg with a clear line delineating the part of the iceberg that is above the water's surface and the larger part that is below the surface.

-- Divide students into groups of four.
+- Divide learners into groups of four.
 Ask them to bring the Features of Culture worksheet with them.
 Have them discuss in their groups which features of culture they think are visible and which are invisible.

-- After students have had time to work in groups on the remaining features, have each group pair with another group and compare their placement of features.
-Students must be prepared to say why they placed a particular feature where they did.
+- After learners have had time to work in groups on the remaining features, have each group pair with another group and compare their placement of features.
+Learners must be prepared to say why they placed a particular feature where they did.
 (Note: In the list of features, the numbers that should appear below the water line are #3, #4, #6, #8, #9, #10, #16–18, #22–24, #26–30.)